+Canadian author L.M.
+Montgomery’s fictional story of the red-haired orphan Anne Shirley is beloved by generations of children and adults worldwide.
+First published in 1908, the story is set in the Maritime provinces of Canada.
+From an orphanage in Nova Scotia, Anne is sent by mistake to rural Prince Edward Island, to aging brother and sister Matthew and Marilla Cuthbert who wanted to adopt a boy to help on their farm.
 Anne of Green Gables has been translated into over 30 languages and is the subject of film, television, radio, musical, and play adaptations.
-The novel has never before been translated into Gaelic, even though Gaelic is the language with the closest cultural and historical connections to L.M.
+The novel has never before been translated into Gaelic, although Gaelic is the language with the closest cultural and historical connections to L.M.
 Montgomery and Prince Edward Island after English.
-We feel this is a major oversight, connected to the way that Gaels and Gaelic have been deliberately erased from Maritime and Canadian culture and history.
+Anna Ruadh means “Red-haired Anne”… a typical Gaelic nickname!

 MUN ÙGHDAR | ABOUT THE AUTHOR